arkworks-rs/ldt/README.md

 ## Overview

-This library provides two LDT implementations: **Direct Low degree test** and **Fast Reed-Solomon Interactive Oracle Proof of Proximity (FRI)**.
-Both protocols takes an evaluation domain, represented as coset, and its evaluations and prove that the underlying polynomial is proximate to a low-degree polynomial.

-The library also comes with R1CS constraints for verifiers.
+A (univariate) low-degree test is an IOP that checks that a given function is close to a (univariate) polynomial of low degree.
+This library provides two LDTs: the **direct low-degree test** and the **FRI Protocol**.
+The library also comes with R1CS constraints for the LDT verifiers.
 Enable `r1cs` feature to use those constraints.

 ## Build Guide